stuartsierra/log.dev/README.md

-## Releases and Dependency Information
+## Releases and dependency information

 No releases yet.
 Run `lein install` in this directory and then use version 0.1.0-SNAPSHOT